llNorthPolell/lemmings-remake/README.md

 I have recreated it using PhaserJS 3 and React to learn and practice PhaserJS and JavaScript ES6.
 I have stopped working on this as I feel
 I have achieved learning the basics of PhaserJS 3.
 Working demo found in <https://llnorthpolell.github.io/lemmings-remake/>.

+# Disclaimer

+I did not invent this game or draw the sprites and textures.
+I did code and put this together myself and modified the Lemming spritesheet (I drew the lemming explosion and dying animations).

 ## Tech Stack:

 - React and Vite - Front End Base